veudal/OpenPlace/README.md

 # Features

+- Slider to see every pixel change from the beginning
+- Chat with other users
+- Realtime updates from other users
-- Usernames
+- - Usernames
 - Canvas zoom
 - Keyboard shortcuts for zoom (- & +)
 - Automatic zoom and position recovery on opening
 - Canvas movement (WASD or arrow keys)
 - Canvas panning
-- Realtime updates from other users
 - User filter for top 10 users (by pixels placed)
 - Leaderboard
 - Pixel hover info (coordinates, username, timestamp)